The Spa, Scarborough

 Scarborough Spa is a Grade II* listed building in South Bay, Scarborough, North Yorkshire, England.
 It is a venue for conferences, exhibitions, entertainment, live music and events on the Yorkshire Coast.
 Originally built around the source of Scarborough's spa waters, it is owned and managed by North Yorkshire Council.

 The Spa has a Grand Hall, which seats 1,500 and hosts live entertainment including the Scarborough Spa Orchestra and the annual Scarborough Jazz Festival.
 The Spa Theatre, a 557-seat Victorian theatre, is home to summer season shows and Christmas pantomimes.
 The Spa Ocean Room is used for dances, conferences and other events, including the Scarborough Jazz Festival and Coastival.

-The Victorian Cliff Tramway is a funicular railway that links the Spa complex with South Cliff, 200 ft above the South Bay.
+The Victorian Cliff Tramway is a funicular railway that runs through the South Cliff Gardens and links the Spa complex with the top of South Cliff, 200 ft above the South Bay.